-- 1. Access Period March 1, 2019 February 28, 2027, the eight (8) year period following the Closing Date.3 - 2.
-Aetna Aetna Health, Inc.4 - 3.
+- Access Period March 1, 2019 February 28, 2027, the eight (8) year period following the Closing Date. - 2.
+Aetna Aetna Health, Inc. - 3.
 AGO Massachusetts Office of the Attorney General. - 4.
 AICPA American Institute of Certified Public Accountants. - 5.
 AJH Anna Jaques Hospital. - 6.
-Alternative Payment Methods Any transfer of funds from a payer to BILH pursuant to a contract for a Commercial Health Insurance Product or a Managed Medicare Health Insurance Product that is not captured by Commercial Unit Price payments or by Managed Medicare Percent of Unit Price payments, including but not limited to risk payments, quality payments, and infrastructure payments.5 - 7.
+Alternative Payment Methods Any transfer of funds from a payer to BILH pursuant to a contract for a Commercial Health Insurance Product or a Managed Medicare Health Insurance Product that is not captured by Commercial Unit Price payments or by Managed Medicare Percent of Unit Price payments, including but not limited to risk payments, quality payments, and infrastructure payments. - 7.
 AOD Assurance of Discontinuance, pursuant to M.G.L.
-Chapters 93A, § 5 and 93, § 96, and as amended per the AGO's email to Grant Thornton on February 25, 2022. - 8.
-Baseline Revenue Revenue paid to BILH by a payer for that category of services in 2019, or the revenue that was paid to BILH for that category of services in a recent trailing twelve-month period, provided that each such revenue amount during such recent trailing twelve-month period used by BILH for this purpose is acceptable to the Covered Commercial Payer.7 - 9.
-Baseline Set of Services Volume of each and every health care service provided by Covered BILH Providers to a Covered Commercial Payer's enrollees...in the most recently completed Contract Year.8 - 10.
-BCBSMA Blue Cross and Blue Shield of Massachusetts, Inc.9 - 11.
+Chapters 93A, § 5 and 93, § 9, and as amended per the AGO's email to Grant Thornton on February 25, 2022. - 8.
+Baseline Revenue Revenue paid to BILH by a payer for that category of services in 2019, or the revenue that was paid to BILH for that category of services in a recent trailing twelve-month period, provided that each such revenue amount during such recent trailing twelve-month period used by BILH for this purpose is acceptable to the Covered Commercial Payer. - 9.
+Baseline Set of Services Volume of each and every health care service provided by Covered BILH Providers to a Covered Commercial Payer's enrollees...in the most recently completed Contract Year. - 10.
+BCBSMA Blue Cross and Blue Shield of Massachusetts, Inc. - 11.
 BHC Behavioral Health Clinician. - 12.
-BIDCO Beth Israel Deaconess Care Organization, one of the three legacy physician contracting organizations.10 - 13.
+BIDCO Beth Israel Deaconess Care Organization, one of the three legacy physician contracting organizations. - 13.
 BIDMC Beth Israel Deaconess Medical Center, Inc. - 14.
 BID Milton Beth Israel Deaconess Hospital Milton. - 15.
 BID Needham Beth Israel Deaconess Hospital Needham. - 16.
 BID Plymouth Beth Israel Deaconess Hospital Plymouth. - 17.
-BILH Beth Israel Lahey Health, Inc., including its corporate affiliates, subsidiaries, subdivisions, officers, directors, trustees, partners, agents, servants, employees and/or successors.11 - 18.
-BILH BS BILH Behavioral Services, also referred to as Northeast Behavioral Health Corporation. - 19.
-BILH Hospital Any Massachusetts licensed hospital that is owned, operated, or controlled by BILH, including all facilities and sites that operate under the license of such hospital.12 - 20.
-BILHPC Beth Israel Lahey Health Primary Care. - 21.
-BILHPN Beth Israel Lahev Health Performance Network. - 22.
+BILH Beth Israel Lahey Health, Inc., including its corporate affiliates, subsidiaries, subdivisions, officers, directors, trustees, partners, agents, servants, employees and/or successors. - 18.
+BILH Hospital Any Massachusetts licensed hospital that is owned, operated, or controlled by BILH, including all facilities and sites that operate under the license of such hospital. - 19.
+BILHPC Beth Israel Lahey Health Primary Care, formerly known as Lahey Physician Community Organization or LPCO. - 20.
+BILHPN Beth Israel Lahey Health Performance Network. - 21.
 BILH Providers All health care providers that are owned or controlled by, under direct financial management of, or that jointly contracted with BILH.
 The term "BILH Provider" shall include all of

-7 AOD Par.
+&lt;sup>8 AOD Par.
 77(g)(ii).

-8 AOD Par.
+&lt;sup>9 AOD Par.
 77(b).

-10 BILH 60 Day Report dated April 30, 2019 - Patients and Revenue p.2.
+&lt;sup>11 BILH 60 Day Report dated April 30, 2019 - Patients and Revenue p.2.